• Disease Overview

 Signs & Symptoms

-The specific signs and symptoms, the age of onset, the progression and severity of the disorder, and the specific organ systems that are affected will vary from one person to another.
 Farber disease is the name used for the most common presentation of an ASAH1-related disorder.
-Sometimes, Farber disease is broken down into subtypes based on age of onset and specific symptoms and severity.
+Historically, Farber disease has been broken down into subtypes based on age of onset and specific symptoms and severity.
 However, the current thinking is that these disorders are best thought of as a spectrum of disease ranging from mild forms that can go undiagnosed into adulthood to forms that cause severe, even life-threatening complications in infancy.

 Farber Disease Type 1

-In some instances, nodules may affect the epiglottis.
-The epiglottis is a flap cartilage found in the back of the throat.
+In some people, nodules may affect the epiglottis.
+The epiglottis is a flap of cartilage found in the back of the throat.
 When a person swallows, the epiglottis moves and covers the windpipe.
 This prevents food from “going down the wrong tube” and into the lungs.
 When nodules affect the epiglottis, swelling may occur and affected individuals may have trouble breathing and feeding.
 This can be severe.

 The classic form of Farber disease can progress to cause lung and heart problems and problems with the brain and nervous system.
-Lung problems can include noisy breathing (stridor) when a child is breathing out (exhaling), labored or difficulty breathing, pneumonia, lung infection, and severe breathing problems (respiratory distress) that can be life-threatening.
+Lung problems can include noisy breathing (stridor) when a child is breathing out (exhaling), labored or difficulty breathing, pneumonia, lung infection and severe breathing problems (respiratory distress) that can be life-threatening.

 Neurological findings can be broad and differ greatly among affected individuals.
-Some children may experience delays in reaching developmental milestones (developmental delays).
+Some children may have delays in reaching developmental milestones (developmental delays).
 This can progress to cause intellectual disability.
 Diminished muscle tone (hypotonia) and muscle weakness and degeneration (atrophy) can also occur and can progress to cause severe complications.
 Eventually, affected individuals may need assistance or walk or require a wheelchair.

 Sometimes, problems with the eyes may develop including the formation of cherry red spots.
 This condition occurs when the macular cells of the eye deteriorate, exposing the underlying choroid.
 The choroid is the middle layer of the eye that consists of blood vessels that supply blood to the retina.
-Additional findings include the formations of nodules in the membrane lining the inner surface of the eyelids (conjunctiva), a poor ability to focus on (fixate on) objects, and rapid, involuntary eye movements (nystagmus).
+Additional findings include the formations of nodules in the membrane lining the inner surface of the eyelids (conjunctiva), a poor ability to focus on (fixate on) objects, and rapid and involuntary eye movements (nystagmus).

 Some individuals develop abnormal enlargement of the liver and spleen (hepatomegaly).